ebpnk/VoteBKM/README.md

 `voteban_config.json`
 ```
 {
-  "BanDuration": 10,//Time in seconds
+  "BanDuration": 3600,//Time in seconds
   "RequiredMajority": 0.5,//Percentage of votes,50% - 0.5
-  "BanByUserId": true,// true - userid, false- nik //Don't change these lines
-  "MuteByUserId": true,// true - userid, false- nik //Don't change these lines
-  "KickByUserId": true// true - userid, false- nik //Don't change these lines
-  "MinimumPlayersToStartVote": 2 // The beginning of voting depends on the number of players
+  "MinimumPlayersToStartVote": 4 // The beginning of voting depends on the number of players
 }
 ```
 ```